 Mustard Seed Programme

 When learning becomes insurmountable for a student due to various reasons or conditions, it may be time to consider an alternative mode of education.
-Whether it’s the case of a temporary setback involving a learning gap or a longer term schooling option, we can help.
+Whether it’s the case of a temporary setback involving a learning gap or a longer-term schooling option, we can help.

-Our multi-disciplinary team have conceptualised and developed our Mustard Seed Programme that aims to address fundamental areas of difficulty both by partially integrating them in therapy and school or having a day programme dedicated to therapy before successfully reintroducing them to school.
-We ultimately have these key focus areas in mind to address their fundamental difficulities in tandem with academic goals and life skills.
+Our multi-disciplinary team have conceptualised and developed our Mustard Seed Programme that aims to address fundamental areas of difficulty both by partially integrating them in therapy and school or by having a day programme dedicated to therapy before successfully reintroducing them to school.
+We ultimately have these key focus areas in mind to address their fundamental difficulties in tandem with academic goals and life skills.

 Our Mustard Seed program offers these qualities to facilitate cognitive processes:

 Restructuring thought processes so the child Learns to Learn

 Our team adopts a system of learning called Mediated Learning Experience (MLE) that seeks to optimise a child’s learning.